nickchops/MarmaladeQuickAmazonAds/README.md

         quickuser/AmazonAds/QAmazonAds.h
         quickuser/AmazonAds/QAmazonAds.cpp

-5. In quickuser.kmf, also add s3eAmazonAds to the 'subprojects' block.
+5. In quickuser.kmf, also add s3eAmazonAds to the 'subprojects' block:

+        subprojects
+        {
+            s3eAmazonAds
+        }

    This allows C++ parts of the actual extension to be built into Quick's binaries.

 5. Run quick/quickuser_tolua.bat to generate Lua bindings.

-6. Rebuild the Quick binaries by running the scripts (build_quick_prebuilt.bat etc)
+6. Rebuild the Quick binaries by running the scripts (build_quick_prebuilt.bat etc.)

 Using Amazon Ads in your app
 ----------------------------

 1. Add s3eAmazonAds to the 'subprojects' block in your apps .mkb project file.
    This is needed so that platform specific extension libraries (jar, lib etc) will be bundled into your app when you deploy it.
+All ads calls will fail if you forget this!

 2. Use the Lua APIs in your app!
 Look in QAmazonAds.h.
 The Lua functions match the C++ ones here.
-The namespace becomes a table, char* becomes a string, int a number, etc. Make sure you use amazonAds.xxx() and not amazonAds:xxx() !
+The namespace becomes a table, char* becomes a string, int a number, etc. Make sure you use amazonAds.xxx() and not amazonAds:xxx()!

+   Quick events are provided to match the C callbacks from s3eAmazonAds.
+   Quick Amazon Ads uses a single event called "amazonAds" which is registered with the usual system:addEventListener function.
+The "type" value of the table passed to your listener indicates which of the callbacks is being.
+   The three types are "loaded", "action" and "error".

 Example::

         myAdId = -1

+        function adsListener(event)
+        {
+            if event.type == "loaded" then
+                if event.adType == "interstitial" then
+                    dbg.print("interstitial ad loaded")
+                end
+            elseif event.type == "action" then
+                if event.actionType == "dismissed" then
+                    dbg.print("interstitial ad closed")
+                end
+            elseif event.type == "error" then
+                dbg.pring("Error loading ad (#".. event.adId .. "): " .. event.error)
+            end
+        end

+        }

         if amazonAds.isAvailable() then
             if amazonAds.init("123456789", "987654321") then
                 myAdId = amazonAds.prepareAd()

+                system:addEventListener("amazonAds", adsListener)

                 if myAdId ~= -1 then
                     if amazonAds.prepareAdLayout(myAdId, "bottom") then